 Victims are not voluntary participants in the justice process.
 Nevertheless, they can be required to disclose a substantial amount of sensitive information to the government solely because they were victimized.
-160 If the justice system's treatment of this information threatens victims' privacy, they may regard not reporting a crime as the only alternative to these data collection practices.
-161
+If the justice system's treatment of this information threatens victims' privacy, they may regard not reporting a crime as the only alternative to these data collection practices.
+In the process of th